igorwojda/kotlin-coding-challenges/README.md

 Each challenge is located in separate package, and it contains 3 main files ([screen](./misc/image/challenge-structure.png)):

-- `readme.md` - the task description.
+- `README.md` - the task description.
-- `challenge.kt` - file containing an empty method/class where challenge should be solved.
+- `Challenge.kt` - file containing an empty method/class where challenge should be solved.
 This file also contains set of test and occasionally helper methods.
 You can run all tests directly from this file (click green arrow next to `Test` class).
   [JUnit](https://junit.org/junit4/) tests which verify that task was solved correctly.
-- `solution.kt` - a file containing one or more solutions.
+- `Solution.kt` - a file containing one or more solutions.

 Keep in mind that each challenge will usually have more than one solution.
 Even simple challenges like [String reversal](src/test/kotlin/com/igorwojda/string/reverse) can be solved in